-b.
-This requirement for the treatment of stormwater can be met by one of the following:

-1) Obtaining a stormwater permit from the Maine Department of Environmental Protection (DEP) in accordance with the Chapter 500 Stormwater Rules, or a) demonstrates compliance with the "basic standards" of Section 4 of Chapter 500 Stormwater Rules including the infiltration standards of Appendix D, and "the other applicable standards" of Section 5 of Chapter 500, or b) provides for the treatment of 0.5 inches of stormwater runoff from ninety (90) percent of the impervious surfaces on the site and 0.2 inches of runoff from all disturbed pervious areas of the site using Low Impact Development (LID) practices as set forth in Chapter 10 of Volume III of the DEP BMP Technical Design Manual or other practices approved by the Planning Board.
+- b.
+This requirement for the treatment of stormwater can be met by one of the following: - 1) Obtaining a stormwater permit from the Maine Department of Environmental Protection (DEP) in accordance with the Chapter 500 Stormwater Rules, or - 2) If a state stormwater permit is not required, and a site is located in the Town's Urbanized MS4 Area, by submitting a stormwater management plan that either: - a) demonstrates compliance with the "basic standards" of Section 4 of Chapter 500 Stormwater Rules including the infiltration standards of Appendix D, and "the other applicable standards" of Section 5 of Chapter 500, or - b) provides for the treatment of 0.5 inches of stormwater runoff from ninety (90) percent of the impervious surfaces on the site and 0.2 inches of runoff from all disturbed pervious areas of the site using Low Impact Development (LID) practices as set forth in Chapter 10 of Volume III of the DEP BMP Technical Design Manual or other practices approved by the Planning Board. - c.
+The owner or operator of any property that must provide for treatment of stormwater under a. must also provide for the annual inspection and repair/replacement of all stormwater facilities as provided for in the Gorham Stormwater Ordinance.